AkashSasikumar47/Easy-Indicators-Beginner/README.md

 RSI measures the speed and change of price movements.
 Values above 70 may indicate overbought conditions, while values below 30 may indicate oversold conditions.

 **Use Case:**
-- **Overbought and Oversold Conditions:** RSI helps identify potential reversal points when an asset is overbought or oversold.
+RSI helps identify potential reversal points when an asset is overbought or oversold.

 **How to Use:**
 To use the Relative Strength Index indicator, follow these steps: